-Cucumber has a poor nutritional profile compared to other fruits and vegetables.
-However, it is a healthier alternative to tap water.
+Cucumber has a less impressive nutritional profile compared to other fruits and vegetables.
+However, it is a healthier alternative to drinking water.

-Instead of using plain water to dilute the juice, place a few chunks of cucumber to the juicer.
+Instead of using plain water to dilute the juice, place a few chunks of cucumber into the juicer.
 This green, translucent juice adds a cooling undertaste to your carrot tomato juice.

 Celery juice has been getting a lot of attention thanks to its nutritional value.
-Its pungent, strong aroma, however, makes it difficult to enjoy the healthy drink by itself.
+Its pungent, strong aroma, however, makes it difficult to enjoy by itself.

-A better idea is to add a fair amount of celery juice to flavorful juices like this one.
-You can have the health benefits of celery, plus the juice has a more diverse flavor profile.
+A better idea is to add celery juice to flavorful drinks like this one.
+You can have the health benefits of celery, plus its diverse flavor profile.

 Can I Freeze Carrot Tomato Juice?

-Tomato juice alone is freeze-able.
-Carrot juice, on the other hand, will separate and get bitter after thawing— not a good idea to freeze.
+Tomato juice alone is freezable.
+Carrot juice, on the other hand, will separate and become bitter after thawing— not a good idea to freeze.

 Therefore, it is best to enjoy the juice freshly out of the juicer.
-It only takes like 10 minutes.
+It only takes about 10 minutes.